r-papir/COMS2132/heaps_notes.md

-# Data Structures: Priority Queues & Heaps
+# Priority Queues & Heaps

 ## Overview: Stacks & Queues
 Stacks and queues are sequence data types that allow interaction only at the end of the sequence.
 Operations should be implemented in ***O(1)***.